 Let $\pi^*$ denote the optimal policy that minimizes the total expected cost and $Q^*$ denote the corresponding Q-value function.
-For any $\pi\in\Pi$, the expected Q-value function satisfies the Bellman equation (\ref{bellman equation}):
+For any $\pi_\theta\in\Pi_\Theta$, the expected Q-value function satisfies the Bellman equation (\ref{bellman equation}):

-Term (I) is $(\lambda/n)$-strongly convex in $\theta_t$ \citep{bhandari2024global} and (II) is linear in $\theta_t$.
-The \textit{differentiability} condition holds as the linear function and entropy regularization are smooth.
-If we replace $V_{t+1}^{\pi_\theta}$ with $V_{t+1}^*$ in (II), we get the expression of expected optimal Q-value function at period $t$, which is $(\lambda/n)$-strongly convex in $\theta_t$.
-From Corollary~\ref{corollary: strong convexity implies KL}, expected optimal Q-value functions satisfy the KŁ condition.
+Term (I) is strongly convex in $\theta_t$ \citep{bhandari2024global} and (II) is linear in $\theta_t$.
+The continuous differentiability condition holds as the linear function and entropy regularization are smooth.
+If we replace $V_{t+1}^{\pi_\theta}$ with $V_{t+1}^*$ in (II), we get the expression of expected optimal Q-value function at period $t$, which is strongly convex in $\theta_t$.
+From Corollary~\ref{corollary: strong convexity implies KL}, expected optimal Q-value functions satisfy the P{\L}K condition.